Predatory Lending: What It Is and How to Protect Yourself

 • Access to your bank account is required

-• The lender has a shady reputation or no reputation
+• The lender has a shady reputation or no online reputation at all

-As mentioned above, online payday lenders have free reign over borrowers’ bank accounts, which can cause all sorts of issues.
+Online payday lenders have free reign over borrowers’ bank accounts, which can cause all sorts of issues.
 In addition to this, lenders in some states charge interest rates higher than 600%, with fees and stipulations tacked on.
 Many states have no cap on APR, no limits on rollovers, and no limits on the loan amount (such as Utah).
-All of this creates a predatory debt cycle for borrowers who fall into this trap.
+This creates a predatory debt cycle for borrowers who fall into this trap.

-Payday loans are also a multi-billion dollar industry and with their regulation only limited on a state-by-state basis, they will continue to operate until every state creates robust consumer protection laws.
+Payday loans are also a multi-billion dollar industry.
+Because their regulation is limited to a state-by-state basis, they will continue to operate until every state creates robust consumer protection laws.

 State laws to try to protect borrowers from payday lending